aswderfgtry/Stori-QA-Automation-Challenge/README.md

 2. running the test suit
-	the scripts added to run the test suite is available for linux and windows version both scripts just need to be executed windows script : runTestSuite.bat
+	the scripts added to run the test suite is available for linux and windows version both scripts just need to be executed windows script : runTestSuite.bat  the default browser is configured as firefox linux script : runTestSuite.sh the default browser is configured as firefox

-	linux script : runTestSuite.sh
+	also there is tree different script for the tree browser supported to this test suite

 3. reports
-	the reports out put is on a directory ~\target\surefire-reports\test-output and HTML report is named index.html, the XML report name is testng-results.xml
+	the reports out put is on a directory Results and HTML report is named index.html, the XML report name is testng-results.xml